matias-ceau/scripts/docs/scripts/colormap_from_text.sh.md

 ### Notes

-Ensure that the input file (e.g., config_file.txt) contains valid hexadecimal color codes for the script to function correctly.
-The script reads from standard input, making it versatile for use in pipelines or direct file output.
+- Ensure that the input file contains valid hexadecimal color codes for effective extraction.
+- The script outputs the RGB values in the format `rgb(r, g, b)` for the `-r` option.

-> **Critique:**
+> **Critique**:
-> While the script is functional and provides essential error handling, it could benefit from additional features like accepting custom input files directly as arguments or providing a help option (`-h` or `--help`) that outputs usage instructions.
-Additionally, more robust error handling for input validation (checking if input is provided) could enhance user experience.
+> The script does not handle cases where input may not be piped directly into it; it could be improved by adding a mechanism to read from a specified file as an argument instead of requiring a pipe.
+Additionally, incorporating error handling for empty inputs or invalid formats would enhance the user experience and reliability.